-Some of the most popular anti-inflammatory teas in Australia and New Zealand are green tea, white tea, black tea, oolong, ginger and turmeric.
+Some of the most popular anti-inflammatory teas in Australia and New Zealand are herbal remedies that can ease inflammation, improve digestion and soothe pain.

 Several scientific findings support the anti-inflammation and pain relief claims of these teas, therefore making them a possible alternative to pain relief pills.

-So if you are suffering from aching muscles or inflammation caused by internal health issues, read on to find out why the following teas are the best for you.
+So if you are suffering from aching muscles or inflammation, read on to find out which is the best anti-inflammatory tea for you.

 Green tea contains a very high dosage of EGCG, which is the strongest anti-inflammatory antioxidant.